home-assistant/home-assistant.io/source/_integrations/prosegur.markdown

 Integrate [Prosegur](https://www.prosegur.com/) Smart Alarms into Home Assistant.

-Prosegur is company providing intruder protection and detection systems to ensure the security of your home in Iberia, South America and RSA.
+Prosegur is a company providing intruder protection and detection systems to ensure the security of your home in Iberia, South America and RSA.

-Prosegur has line of connected alarm systems that can be controlled remotely through a cloud service.
-This integration taps in to the cloud service API providing functionalities similar to their mobile app.
+Prosegur has a line of connected alarm systems that can be controlled remotely through a cloud service.
+This integration taps into the cloud service API, providing functionalities similar to their mobile app.

 There is currently support for the following device types within Home Assistant:
 - Alarm